 Key Highlights

-- The global pest control market is projected to exceed $20 billion.
+- Global pest control market projected to reach $25 billion by 2025

 Real-World Impact